pierrepo/mdner/README.md

 Here, we define a model where the dropout will be 0.4 (40% of the nodes will be hidden).
 The three other values correspond to the metrics.
 They allow us to consider what is the best model.
 Here, for example, we prefer the precision score rather than the recall score.

-## Evaluate the MDNER
+## 🚦 Try MDNER

-Evaluate the `mdner` :
+In order to run an exemple, you can launch a streamlit site to apply the MDNER model to a text and evaluate it.
+Simply enter the name of the model as an argument, as in the following command :

 ```
-python3 scripts/mdner.py -p
+streamlit run scripts/st_mdner.py -- --model my_model
 ```

-After creating the model, a html file will be create in the `results/outputs/` folder.
+## 📈 Results